Online divorce course for parents — Kerry Stutzman LMFT and Palmer Skudneski LMTC

 The class addresses a range of topics crucial for co-parenting during and after divorce.
 These include effective communication strategies, managing stress and emotions, conflict resolution, and fostering a stable, supportive environment for children during these changes.

 Absolutely.
-Participants have access to the course materials for 6 months after completion.
+Participants have lifetime access to the course materials.
 This allows for ongoing reference and reinforcement of the concepts and strategies learned during the course.

 The course is designed to equip parents with skills and knowledge to create a less stressful and more supportive environment for their children.
 It helps in reducing the emotional impact on children, aiding in their adjustment to the changes brought by divorce.